hackbg/chainlink-makerdao-automation/README.md

 ## Deploy

-1. Run the following to deploy `DssVestCronKeeper.sol` to a network configured in Hardhat config:
+1. Run the following to deploy `DssVestCronKeeper.sol` to a network configured in Hardhat config.

 ```bash
 npx hardhat run scripts/deploy_keeper.ts --network <network>
 ```

-Note: After successful deployment, the contract must be [registered as new Upkeep](https://docs.chain.link/chainlink-automation/register-upkeep/) to start performing pending jobs.
+Note: After successful deployment, the contract must be [registered as new upkeep](https://docs.chain.link/chainlink-automation/register-upkeep/) to start performing pending jobs.

-2. Then deploy `DssVestTopUp.sol`:
+2. Then deploy `DssVestTopUp.sol`

 ```bash
 npx hardhat run scripts/deploy_topup.ts --network <network>
 ```

-The deployed contract must be initialized with `NetworkPaymentAdapter` address by calling `setPaymentAdapter` from the contract owner account.

 3. Finally, to enable auto refunding of the `DssCronKeeper` upkeep, call `setUpkeepRefunder(address)` and pass the address of the deployed `DssVestTopUp` contract.